square/reader-sdk-flutter-plugin/doc/reference.md

 ----------------- | --------------- | -----------------
-brand             | String          | [CardBrand](#cardbrand) constant that indicates the entity responsible for issuing the card. lastFourDigits    | String          | Indicates how the card information was captured. expirationMonth   | integer         | The month of the card’s expiration date, if available.
-This value is always between 1 and 12, inclusive. expirationYear    | integer         | The four-digit year of the card’s expiration date, if available. id                | String          | The card’s unique ID, if any.
-This value is present only if this object represents a customer’s card on file. cardholderName    | String          | The cardholder name.
+brand             | String          | [CardBrand](#cardbrand) constant that indicates the entity responsible for issuing the card. lastFourDigits    | String          | Indicates how the card information was captured. expirationMonth   | integer         | The month when the associated card expires, if available.
+Expiration month is always an integer between 1 and 12, inclusive. expirationYear    | integer         | The 4-digit year when the associated card expires, if available. id                | String          | The unique, Square-issued identifier for the card.
+Only set when the object represents a saved card on file. cardholderName    | String          | The cardholder name.
 This value is present only if this object represents a customer’s card on file.

 #### Example output